hci330/winter2021/pages/syllabus.md

 | **Lecture Location** | Online (for now) |

 ## What is HCI?
-Human computer interaction (HCI) is a broad, interdisciplinary field that studys how people and computers interact in the world.
-These interactions can be examined at various scales -- from fine-grained user experiences, to the ways in which computing shapes (and is shaped by) individuals, institutions, and society.
+Human computer interaction (HCI) is a broad, interdisciplinary field that studies how people and computers interact in the world.
+These interactions can be studied at the individual scale (e.g. how intuitive an app or website is to a particular user) or in relation to larger social / cultural phenomena (e.g. how social media influences the way people shop, communicate, or access information).

-HCI draws on knowledge and expertise from many different disciplines and domains (e.g. computer science, engineering, the social sciences and humanities, and many more).
+HCI draws on knowledge and expertise from many different disciplines and domains (e.g. computer science, engineering, the social sciences and humanities, and more).
 Within computer science, HCI tends to focus on how to design and build useful technologies that solve problems and enable new possibilities, given a domain and a problem space.
 This involves:

-* ***data considerations*** -- to consider how and why data are constructed from real-world phenomena, the strengths and limitations of particular models, and whether and how particular data methods and techniques are appropriate for a given real-world application.
+* ***data considerations*** -- how and why data are constructed from real-world phenomena, the strengths and limitations of particular models, and the conditions that must be satisfied in order for a model to function in a particular context.
-* ***design considerations*** -- to understand the problem space and user needs; apply research-informed methods and principles for designing accessible, intuitive, and useful interfaces; and explore how emerging technologies could be applied in novel ways.
+* ***design considerations*** -- understanding the problem space and user needs; applying research-informed methods and principles for designing accessible, intuitive, and useful interfaces; and exploring how emerging technologies could be applied in novel ways.

-That said, HCI extends beyond designing and building new technologies.
-In fact, much of HCI involves taking stock of how computing infrastructures interact with individuals, institutions, and society more broadly across a wide range of human experiences (relationships, mental health and wellness, politics, fairness and accountability, sustainability, and so forth).
-In other words, describing, reflecting, critiquing, and debating the role of computing in society are also integral components of HCI (in addition to designing and building interfaces).
+HCI also extends beyond designing and building new technologies.
+In fact, much of HCI involves taking stock of how computing infrastructures interact with individuals, institutions, and society more broadly -- across a wide range of human experiences (relationships, mental health and wellness, politics, fairness and accountability, sustainability, and so forth).
+In other words, describing, reflecting, critiquing, and debating the role of computing in society is also an integral part of the HCI discipline (in addition to designing and building interfaces).

 ## About This Course
-In this course (MSAI Edition), we will focus on HCI principles as they relate to data intensive systems.
-We will do this from the perspective of three roles that you may take on in your future work as AI experts:
+In this course (MSAI Edition), we will focus on HCI principles as they relate to three different AI-related roles:

 * ***The data practitioner*** -- someone who thinks about how data resources are designed and utilized to support critical user interactions.
 * ***The interface designer*** -- someone who considers how user interactions ought to be designed to support various use cases, so that the system has value to the people who use it.
-* ***The manager*** -- someone who thinks about the 'big picture,' including how all of the pieces fit together, the value propositions offered by the system, and the economic, social, and ethical dimensions of the system architecture.
+* ***The manager*** -- someone who thinks about the "big picture" of a data-intensive system, including how all of the pieces fit together, the value propositions offered by the system, and the economic, social, and ethical dimensions of the system architecture.

 ### Tentative Schedule
-This is a new version of CS330, which is intended to be tailored to MSAI students and students who are interested in the social and human aspects of AI systems.
-As such, many of these lectures, readings, and labs are subject to change based on your experiences and feedback.
+As the roles above suggest, this course is divided into three units -- data, user interfaces, and special topics in HCI/AI.
+Because this is a new version of CS330, intended to be tailored to MSAI students, many of these lectures, readings, and labs are subject to change based on your experiences and feedback.
 It is your responsibility to keep up with the course and any schedule changes.
-The course is divided into three units: (1) data, (2) user interfaces, and (3) special topics in HCI/AI.

-#### 1. Data
+#### Unit 1.
+Data
-In the first unit, we will focus on some of the human aspects of working with data: what it represents, how it's made, and what interactions it supports.
+In the data unit, we will focus on some of the human aspects of working with data: how to represent resources as data, and how data resources support particular kinds of interactions.
+We will also draw on some ideas from critical data studies to think about the biases and unintended consequences of representing the world as data in particular ways.

 <table class="overview">
     <thead>